'Half units' may be key to workforce housing

-Sarasota County Commission Chair Charles Hines made a rare appearance before the Venice City Council Tuesday.
+Sarasota County Commission Chair Charles Hines made a rare appearance before the Venice City Council on January 22.

 That’s not a reflection on Hines; commissioners almost never address the Council, or vice versa, other than in joint meetings.